$89.99 $109.00 Buy It Now

 As digital cameras became more advanced and affordable, many photographers made the switch from film to digital.
 This shift had a profound impact on the photography industry, leading to the decline of film camera sales and the rise of digital photography as the new standard.
 Professional photographers embraced digital technology for its convenience and flexibility, while amateur photographers found it easier to experiment and improve their skills without the cost and limitations of film.

-See also Best digital camera lens filters
+See also Best digital camera for large format printing

 Overall, the advent of digital cameras revolutionized the way people capture and share images, forever changing the landscape of photography.